4.15. Advanced Topics

 4.15.1.
 Raytracing Errors

-The raytracer emits warnings and errors while simulating.
-Internally these are characterized by flags, which can be found below:
+The raytracer emits relevant warnings and errors while simulating the geometry.
+These are internally characterized by flags, which are listed in the following table:

 Flag